snakamura/log/drafts/tuple_map4.md

 You can of course build type witnesses using typeclasses here, too, but you still need to write a typeclass and its instances for each type you want to apply `map` to.

 This is almost identical to what we did with TypeScript in [the first post](./tuple_map1.html).
-You need to write a lot more than in TypeScript because we casted to `any` in lot of places in TypeScript while this one is type-safe.
+You need to write a lot more than in TypeScript because we casted to `any` at lot of places in TypeScript while this one is type-safe.